 We all love to hear about the overnight success story, but the truth is that an overnight success is usually preceded by years of hard work and struggle.
 Years that are WORTH IT.

-You don’t have to start out all wild and crazy in order to pay off debt, or have some high-powered job.
+You don’t have to go at top speed in order to pay off debt, or have some high-powered job.
 You just have to start with one change.
 Our initial goal was to “Pay a minimum of $35 extra per month toward the mortgage”.
 So we did that much at first, even though it didn’t feel like much.
 Later, we were able to kick it into high gear.
 We had more money because we’d paid off our other debt, gotten raises, worked extra, etc.

 Once YOU start seeing progress — even if it’s just a little bit of progress — you’ll want to go further.
 It’s kind of like when you finally lose that first 5 pounds.
 It feels good, and so you keep at it.